TakYusaku/pc2018/README.md

 pc2018
 ====
 ## Description
 This is a system which to win Encampment game of 'Programming Contest 2018' (Competitive Part).
 This system is 'Reinforcement Learning'.
-This learns by following the steps below
+This learns by following the steps below.
 ### Q - Learning

 1.read q table which is 'Action Value Function'.